handsontable/hyperformula/docs/guide/migration-from-0.6-to-1.0.md

 ## Step 1: Change your license key

-If use the AGPLv3 license, or the free non-commercial license, you need to change your license key.
+If you use the AGPLv3 license, or the free non-commercial license, you need to change your license key.

 If you use a commercial license, you don't need to make any changes.